davidnowak/cecoa/README.md

 ##  Contents

-The `src/Cecoa` directory contains our library, in particular the `Interface.v` provided to use its results easily.
+The `src/Cecoa` directory contains two versions of our library: one in which Quasi-Interpretations are polynomials on natural numbers and one on rationals.
+That second version is in the `src/Cecoa/Rationals/` sub-directory.
+Using rationals can simplify the quasi-interpretations but, in our tests, the performance of proof-checking is much better for natural numbers.
+This is why this library combines the two.

+Both versions provide an `Interface.v` to use their results easily.

+The `src/Cecoa/Examples/` and `src/Cecoa/Rationals/Examples/`
-The `src/Cecoa/Examples/` directory contains a few examples of programs, the proofs that they admit a quasi-interpretation and so that they are polytime.
+directories contain a few examples of programs, the proofs that they admit a quasi-interpretation and so that they are polytime.